Our Artists

 John Taylor is a master wood carver trained in ornithology, with decades of experience studying birds and carving and painting their likenesses.
 Each one of John's mounted birds has realistic glass eyes and is rendered to scale in full color tempera.

-Joyful Adornments is glass artist Bonnie Scott's special line of jewelry made from recycled antique mason jars.
-This collection helps renew history in a beautiful way by creating a fresh, modern kind of heirloom to cherish.
+Joyful Adornments is glass artist Bonnie Scott's special line of jewelry made out of the recycled antique mason jars in their unique blue glass hue produced from 1858 to the mid-1900s.
+This collection helps renew history in a beautiful way by creating an entirely original and one-of-a-kind heirloom to cherish.

 Specialty potter Judi Harwood is a master at implementing alternative firing methods such as horsehair and crackle raku in order to achieve intricately burned patterns and marks on her vases and vessels.